 This is often overlooked – many personal trainers just include their logo on the back of a business card.
 But this is missing a trick and wasting valuable real estate.

 Use this space to list your core services such as weight loss programs, marathon coaching, or vegan sports nutrition.
-Or you could include an inspiring exercise quote that shows potential clients what your values are.
+Or you could include an inspiring exercise quote or funny fitness saying that shows potential clients your personality.
 You could even include a short customer testimonial to demonstrate the awesome results you get for people!

 3 – Make it memorable